Same-Sex Divorce: What You Need to Know

 Same-Sex Divorce for Non-Residents

-Other states that allow for non-resident divorce include Delaware, Hawaii, Minnesota, and Vermont.
-In addition, Washington D.C. allowed non-resident couples to divorce if they married in the District of Columbia and didn't reside in a state that recognized same-sex divorce.
+Other states that allow for non-resident same-sex divorce include Delaware, Washington D.C., Hawaii, Minnesota, and Vermont.
+In addition, these states allow non-resident couples to divorce there even if the couple was married in a state that recognized same-sex divorce.

-In the wake of the Obergefell decision, though, same-sex couples have a fundamental right to obtain a divorce regardless of their state of residence.
+In the wake of the Obergefell decision, all states must recognize that same-sex couples have a fundamental right to obtain a divorce in the state in which they reside, whichever state that may be.

 Dissolution of Domestic Partnerships